hashicorp/terraform-website/content/source/docs/cloud/api/policies.html.md

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The organization to create the policy in.
-The organization must already exist in the system, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
+The organization must already exist in the system, and the token authenticating the API request must have permission to manage policies. (([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->)

 This creates a new policy object for the organization, but does not upload the actual policy code.
 After creation, you must use the [Upload a Policy endpoint (below)](#upload-a-policy) with the new policy's upload path.
 (This endpoint's response body includes the upload path in its `links.upload` property.)